 3. All entries must be in English or contain English subtitles (unless special arrangements have been made with festival.)

-4. If selected to screen at DTLAFF 2018, Presenting Filmmakers for feature length films will be required to submit a DCP screening copy (must meet the below DCP Hard Drive requirements) and a back-up Blu-Ray.
+4. If selected to screen at DTLAFF 2018, Presenting Filmmakers for feature length films including documentaries will be required to submit a DCP screening copy (must meet the below DCP Hard Drive requirements) and a back-up Blu-Ray.
 Entrants will be solely responsible for delivering their exhibition video materials to and from the festival venue.
 Screening copies will be available for retrieval by the filmmakers or his/her designated representative at the conclusion of the festival.